 Most companies you should expect a message from would address you by the name you used to register an account on their website when they send emails or messages.
 So, generic salutations like “Hello Dear” and “Hello Sir/Madam” are usually red flags to detect and avoid a phishing attempt.

-What to Do When you Spot an Attempt
+What to Do When You Spot an Attempt

 When you notice any of these warning signs, remember the following;